lileonard/.emacs.d/site-lisp/python/elpy/docs/concepts.rst

 .. option:: elpy-rpc-python-command

    The Python interpreter Elpy should use to run the RPC process.
-This defaults to ``"python"``, which should be correct for most cases, as a virtual env should make that the right interpreter.
+This defaults to ``"python"``, which should be correct for most cases.

-   Please do note that this is *not* an interactive interpreter, so do not set this to ``"ipython"`` or similar.
+   Please do note that this is *not* an interactive interpreter, so do not set this to ``"ipython"``, ``"jupyter"`` or similar.

+   As the RPC should be independent of any virtual environment, Elpy will try to use the system interpreter if it exists.
+If you wish to use a specific python interpreter (from a virtual environment for example), set this to the full interpreter path.

+.. option:: elpy-rpc-virtualenv-path

+   Path to the virtualenv used by the RPC.

+   Can be `'default` (create a dedicated virtualenv ``.emacs.d/elpy/rpc-venv``), `'system` (use the system environment), `'current` (use the currently active environment), a virtualenv path or a function returning a virtualenv path.

+   If the default virtual environment does not exist, it will be created using `elpy-rpc-python-command` and populated with the needed packages from `elpy-rpc--get-package-list`.

 .. option:: elpy-rpc-large-buffer-size